CESNET/DhusPytools/register_stac/README.md

 The transformation is done by imported [stactools](https://github.com/stac-utils/stactools) modules.

 ## Dependencies
 Install dependent libraries with `pip install -r requirements.txt`.
-Unfortunately, there are dependency conflicts on the newer versions of sentinel modules, therefore the newest ones cannot be used together.

 ## Configuration
 There are several ways to configure the script's behaviour: